 The new revenue standard will supersede all current revenue recognition requirements under IFRS.
-Either a full retrospective application or a modified retrospective application is required for annual periods beginning on or after 1 January 2018.
-Early adoption is permitted.
-The Group expects to apply IFRS 15 on a retrospective basis.
-Given insurance contracts are scoped out of IFRS 15, the Group expects the main impact of the new standard to be on the accounting for income from administrative and investment management services.
+Either a full retrospective application or a modified retrospective application is required for annual periods beginning on or after 1st January 2018.
+The Group shall apply IFRS 15 on a modified retrospective basis.
+Given insurance contracts are scoped out of IFRS 15, the Group expects the main impact of the new standard to be mainly on the accounting for income from administrative and investment management services.
 The Group does not expect the impact to be significant.